- The final in Baku is at 21:00CET on Wednesday 29 May

 • Twinned with Dakar, Naples, Houston, Bordeaux, Kyiv, Haifa and Rio de Janeiro, among others.

-• A former host city of the UEFA European Under-17 Championship, and the FIFA U-17 Women's World Cup, and the venue for the 2019 UEFA Europa League final.
+• A former host city of the UEFA European Under-17 Championship, the UEFA Futsal Cup finals, and the FIFA U-17 Women's World Cup, and the venue for the 2019 UEFA Europa League final.

 Where is it